Rustam-Aliyev889/Quiz/README.md

 ###### Safari

 ## Language validation
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.<br>
+The W3C Markup Validator, W3C CSS Validator and JShint Services were used to validate every page of the project to ensure there were no syntax errors in the project.<br><br>

+To test my code I isolated some parts of it with comments to find out what is might be the problem.
+I ran into a couple of problems however isolation helped me to figure it out.

  <img src="/static/images/screenshots/html_test_index.png"><br>